DM-University-Projects/Assessment-2-Practical-Project/README.md

   In-text: (CodePen, 2017)

   Your Bibliography: CodePen.
 (2017).
 Floating Back to Top Button with Smooth Scroll using CSS & JQuey. [online] Available at: https://codepen.io/desirecode/pen/MJPJqV [Accessed 28 Dec.
 2017].

+# Harvard Referencing (HR8)

+    tag?, H.
+    how to mute Audio/video in website onload for any tag?

+    In-text: (tag?, 2017)

+    Your Bibliography: tag?, h.
+(2017). how to mute Audio/video in website onload for any tag?. [online] Stackoverflow.com.
+Available at: https://stackoverflow.com/questions/31593766/how-to-mute-audio-video-in-website-onload-for-any-tag/31593935#31593935 [Accessed 28 Dec.
+2017].